natezimm/blackjack/README.md

 ## CI / Deploy
 GitHub Actions (`.github/workflows/deploy.yml`) runs frontend + backend tests/coverage on pushes to `main`, then SSHes into Lightsail to run an external deploy script.

-## Docker (server)
-`server/Dockerfile` is currently out of sync with the Java 21 / Spring Boot 3 build (it uses Java 11).
-If you want Docker support, update the base images/tooling to Java 21+ first.